CleverHiker Gift Guide 2016

 Outdoor adventure gifts are the best kind around.
 The gift ideas listed below are can’t miss recommendations for anyone that enjoys backpacking, hiking, and camping.
 So give a gift that gets someone outdoors this year.
 Give the gift of adventure!

 Also, save yourself the hassle of mall shopping during the holidays.
 Order your gifts early online.
 Then pour yourself a glass of nog and kick back.
-The retailers I recommend have free shipping options and make returns easy.
+The retailers I recommend have free shipping options (use Amazon Prime for unlimited free two-day shipping) and make returns easy.

 Big Ticket Gifts